ibexa/documentation-developer/docs/guide/design_engine.md

 You can also add any Twig template folder to the theme configuration.

-You can use it if you want to define templates from third-party bundles as part of one of your theme, or when upgrading your application in order to use the design engine, if your existing templates are not yet following the convention.
+You can use it if you want to define templates from third-party bundles as part of one of your themes, or when upgrading your application to use the design engine, and if your existing templates are not yet following the convention.

 Do it by setting the `ezdesign.templates_theme_paths` parameter: